Woe4/GraphingCPSC210/README.md

 I am planning to create **graphing** software.
-This software could take in functions in terms of x or theta and this could be graphed in cartesian coordinates or polar coordinates.
+This software could take in functions in terms of x or theta and this could be graphed in cartesian coordinates or polar coordinates (kind of like desmos).

-This program could be used by math/eng/physics people who want to graph functions.
+This program could be used by math/eng/physics people who want to graph functions and would like some more visualization of integrals.

 This project is interesting to me because I'm looking into physics and math and how they could be integrated with computer science.
-How we can use computer science as an extremely powerful tool to help work with abstract things.
+Computer science is an extremely powerful tool and can be helpful in working with abstract concepts.